tir38/android-lint-entropy-reducer/README.md

 First Time Setup
 ----
+0. ensure that Travis is set to "build pull requests"
 1. create new branch
 2. include this script in project
 3. setup script parameters (see below)